 The Department of Government is an umbrella for a remarkable range of political subjects and approaches to studying them.
 The department is an umbrella, in part, because political science is not a unified discipline.
 It stands at the cross-roads of history, law, economics, sociology, philosophy, and ethics.
 It borrows from these disciplines and constructs theories and methods of its own.
 Government department faculty teach about China and statistical methods, civic virtue (and corruption), and the logic of congressional committee structures.
 Like our students, our research is inspired by many things: by the personal experience of participation; by moral outrage; by commitment to exploring a political problem; or by fascination with a model for explaining, measuring, or predicting political outcomes.

 Against this background, a secondary field in Government is not one single thing.
 We encourage students with either specific or eclectic political interests to explore our courses and faculty.
 There are good reasons to range across areas, institutions, ages, and countries.
 For students with a focused interest, it may be best to assemble courses that cohere around a single subject or approach.
 For some students that may mean taking all their courses in a single subfield, such as American politics.
 Others with a focused interest may construct a program that includes courses from several subfields that are united by subject: perhaps Africa, or international political economy, or political ethics.
+Models of study for the secondary field are available on the department website.

 REQUIREMENTS: 5 courses (20 credits)